Spencer S. Eccles Health Sciences Library History: Part One

 1935 – George Thomas Library

-In 1935 was moved to the new George Thomas Library located on President’s Circle.
+In 1935 the medical library collection was moved to the new George Thomas Library located on President’s Circle.
 The collection was originally located in a small reading room of its own on the first floor.

 1944 – Salt Lake County Hospital Branch Library

 The Salt Lake County Hospital branch library was founded at the County Hospital in February 1944 with a gift of books from Dr. Clay Freudenberger, Professor of Anatomy.
-The hospital became the teaching hospital for the Medical School necessitating a branch location be established.
+After transitioning the Medical School from a two-year to a four-year program, the County hospital became the teaching hospital for the school necessitating a library branch location be established.
 The room was comfortably furnished and seated 15 readers.
 The library was staffed and administered by the University of Utah Library and was open 80 hours per week.
 The College of Medicine contributed $8,000 in 1954, which supported both the George Thomas Library and Salt Lake County Hospital branch library collections.